-Naoki Yoshida, producer on Final Fantasy 16 alongside his work on the hugely successful MMORPG Final Fantasy XIV, has given a Final Fantasy 16 update in an interview with Uniqlo Japan’s in-store magazine saying that FF16 is in the final stages of development.
+Naoki Yoshida, producer on Final Fantasy 16 alongside his work on the hugely successful MMORPG Final Fantasy XIV, has given a Final Fantasy 16 update in an interview with Uniqlo Japan’s in-store magazine saying that FF16 is in the final stages of development – giving us hope for the Final Fantasy 16 release date.
 Via translation by aitaikimochi on Twitter, Yoshida hopes that players who have drifted away from Final Fantasy will find it to be a game that reinvigorates “the passion that you once had with the series.”

 It’s been a while since we heard much about the development of Final Fantasy XVI, with the upcoming JRPG having its development delayed “by almost half a year” due to the impact of the COVID-19 pandemic.
 Fans were reassured that the game’s next big reveal would be due in spring 2022, so this brief nugget of information should come as welcome news as it suggests things are still on track for the time being.